henriklovhaug/md-tui/README.md

 ### Keyboard actions

 Some key actions are not configurable.
-Like the following
+Like the following:

 - Enter
 - Arrow keys